zoujiaqing/Signal-Server/README.md

 6. Start the server with `java -jar -Dsecrets.bundle.filename=service/config/sample-secrets-bundle.yml service/target/TextSecureServer-9.81.0.jar server service/config/sample.yml`

+    6.1.
+You can test the server to make sure everything is working right by going to `localhost:8080`

+      NOTE: This doesn't work yet, so getting the server to talk to the android app is still ambitious

 ## Starting the sever with [quickstart.sh](quickstart.sh)

 - `quickstart.sh` is the bash script currently used for starting Signal-Server and all dependancies required

-- Depending on how Signal-Server was compiled, the name of the `TextSecureServer-<version>-<other descriptors>.jar` might differ
+- Currently the script should correctly identify the correct `server.jar` to start regardless of version or which repository is used

-- By default, `quickstart.sh` looks for `sample.yml` and `sample-secrets-bundle.yml` in its directory, renamed to `config.yml` and `config-secrets-bundle.yml`

-  - This way personal config files can be kept seperate from the rest of the repo
+- By default, `quickstart.sh` looks for `sample.yml` and `sample-secrets-bundle.yml` in `quickstart`'s directory, renamed to `config.yml` and `config-secrets-bundle.yml` to keep personal config files seperated from the sample files

 - Currently, `quickstart.sh` exports any environmental variables needed by the server so that they don't have to live permanently in `.bashrc`

   - If you want to do the same thing, make a `secrets.sh` file with the AWS environmental variables described [here](sample-yml-config-documentation.md) (if not, just comment it out)